- Professional Development

 This training module discusses how to assess, support, and plan for the complex communications needs of some students with visual impairment.

-This self-paced tutorial discusses how to modify the environment and materials for more effective access to literacy and communication for students.
+This tutorial discusses how to modify the environment and materials for more effective access to literacy and communication for students.

 This training module demonstrates how to select and use the best iPad apps for students with visual impairments and other disabilities.

-This training discusses the origins, diagnosis, and characteristics of CVI and the evaluation and improvement of functional vision for those with CVI.
+This training discusses the origins, diagnosis, characteristics of CVI and the evaluation and improvement of functional vision for those with CVI.

 This training module identifies the impact of Cortical Visual impairment (CVI) on early child development and learning.